 A legally adopted child of an individual is treated as the child of such individual.

 An asset-based fee charged against an investment and netted against the performance of the investment, usually by a mutual fund company.

 A pool of money managed by the Utah state treasurer in short-term investments with an average life of less than 90 days.
 Investments are governed by the Money Management Act of Utah.

-Room and board for students who are at least half-time.
+Room and board for students who are enrolled at least half-time.
 Reasonable costs incurred for room and board while attending an eligible educational institution may not exceed the allowance for room and board included in the cost of attendance as determined by the eligible educational institution or, if greater, the actual invoice amount a student residing in housing owned or operated by the eligible educational institution is charged for room and board costs.

-An amount withdrawn from a qualified tuition program and deposited in another qualified tuition program within 60 calendar days for the benefit of the same beneficiary or a member of the preceding beneficiary’s family.
+An amount withdrawn from a qualified tuition program and deposited in another qualified tuition program within 60 calendar days for the benefit of either the same beneficiary or a member of the preceding beneficiary’s family.

 Monday through Friday, except for federal, State of Utah, and Utah State Board of Regents holidays.